Physical Therapist

 Do you think insurance companies have a convincing argument as to why physical therapy services are minimally covered?

-Asked by Columbo over 11 years ago
+Asked by Columbo about 12 years ago

 I understand that insurance companies are trying to protect themselves from those that abuse the system.
 And I'm not saying there isn't abuse of the system or that there aren't those that wouldn't take advantage of their insurance benefits if given the chance.
 I'm also only speaking from personal experience and have seen first-hand the difficulties of getting benefits for those that I truly feel need it.
 Blue Shield was one of those companies who required a secondary authorization for PT services.
 They would often cite that the national average to evaluate and discharge a patient was a total of 8 visits, which is very short.
 I wish insurance companies would understand that PT is also very much a wellness and preventative care service that can really limit the amount of surgery or other high costing medical procedure that's really costing the insurance companies.
 Why not spend less money on services that can improve a patient's health and well-being through PT education, rather than wait till it's so bad that they need high costing medical procedures?